Bacoor: City seal

-Executive
+Elected officials

 Pursuant to Chapter II, Title II, Book III of Republic Act No. 7160 or the Local Government Code of 1991, the city government is to be composed of a mayor (alkalde), a vice mayor (bise alkalde) and members (kagawad) of the legislative branch Sangguniang Panlungsod alongside a secretary to the said legislature, all of which are elected to a three-year term and are eligible to run for three consecutive terms.

 As with every Philippine city, Bacoor's chief executive is the city mayor.
 Elected to a term of three years and limited to three consecutive terms, the chief executive appoints the directors of each city department, which include the office of administration, engineering office, information office, legal office, and treasury office.
 The incumbent mayor of Bacoor is Lani Mercado-Revilla, from the Lakas Party, who first served as the city's lone representative in the Philippine House of Representatives from 2010 to 2016.
 She is the wife or former Senator Ramon Revilla, Jr.

 The city's vice mayor performs duties as acting governor in the absence of the mayor.
 The vice mayor also automatically succeeds as mayor upon the death of the incumbent.
 The vice mayor also convenes the Sangguniang Panlungsod, the city's legislative body.
 The incumbent vice mayor of Bacoor is Catherine Sarino-Evaristo from the Lakas Party.
 She first assumed office on June 30, 2013, after defeating former vice mayor Rosette Miranda-Fernando.
 She ran and was elected for a second term in 2016.